nightscout/trio-docs/docs/EN/operate/interface.md

 :width: 250px
 ```

-If you want to manually override the Bolus amount, you can tap "Bolus" to change it.
+If you want to override the bolus amount manually, you can tap "Bolus" to change it.
 Only the amount in the "Bolus" field will be enacted.

 ```{image} ../resources/img/Calculator_7_Amount_Edited.png
 :alt: Override Bolus